-Proponent Commitment Relevant Section in Mine EIS values, the full range of parameters described in this Section will be included in the test suite.
-The Proponent will expedite a shift to in-pit disposal of tailings after the first five years of operation, if this alternative proves viable through further hands-on experience, ongoing testing and engineering investigation.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Surface and seepage water at coal and mining waste storage areas will be monitored on a monthly basis and tested for pH, EC, Total Dissolved Solids (TDS), acidity and alkalinity.
+Major anions (sulphate, chloride, fluoride), major cations (calcium, magnesium, sodium and potassium) and trace metals (aluminium, arsenic, antimony, boron, cadmium, chromium, cobalt, copper, iron, lead, manganese, molybdenum, nickel, selenium, silver, uranium, vanadium and zinc) will be included in the range of parameters tested in these water samples, initially on a quarterly basis (for 12 months) and then on an annual basis throughout the life of mine.
+Should the pH of the TSF seepage water decrease below pH 5.5 or the EC increase by more than 100% from typical background values, the full range of parameters described in this Section will be included in the test suite.
+Volume 2, Section 16.5.3.4 The Proponent will expedite a shift to in-pit disposal of tailings after the first five years of operation, if this alternative proves viable through further hands-on experience, ongoing testing and engineering investigation.
 Work is currently underway to progress this proposal, with the main input being the experience soon to be gained from the bulk sample test pit operation - underway at the time of writing.
 Further mine planning, testing on tailings rheology and tailings geochemistry is also in progress to further access the viability of in-pit disposal.
 Volume 2, Section 16.5.3.4